-The UK government has confirmed that it will not request any extension to the Brexit transition period.
-31st December remains the deadline date for the two parties to reach new trade agreements – and effectively for British expatriates to review their situation and strategic financial planning.
+The UK government has confirmed that there will be no requested extension to the Brexit transition period.
+December 31 remains the deadline date for the two parties to reach new trade agreements – and effectively for British expatriates to review their situation and strategic financial planning.
 What do you need to do to secure your position?

 Although the UK formally left the EU on 31st January, the transition period means that little has changed for citizens and businesses so far.
 It was meant to provide 11 months for the two parties to negotiate the new trade deals that will determine their future relationship.
 Even under usual circumstances, many spectators argued that this was insufficient time given the scale of negotiations – and we now know that these are far from usual conditions.